GabeALopez/GabeALopez.github.io/content/posts/automation-mindset-a-how-to.md

 As mentioned earlier, this section is about APIs and web scraping.

-Starting with APIs—what are they?
+Starting with APIs.
+What are they?

 The acronym stands for **Application Programming Interface**, and the idea behind APIs is that they give programmers and scripters a clean, consistent way to interact with software.